Inter-laboratory proficiency testing

 Proficiency testing, also called interlaboratory comparison, involves using statistical methods to compare the performance of several participants (which may be laboratories, inspection bodies, or individuals), referred to as “items” in XLSTAT, for specific measurements (referred to as “tests” in XLSTAT).
 Proficiency testing can be performed to assess the performance of laboratories making measurements, to detect problems in one or more laboratories when they arise, or to establish effectiveness and comparability of different methods.

-The methods consists of identifying, then removing or ignoring outliers and producing robust estimates of both location and scale estimators.
+The method consists of identifying, then removing or ignoring outliers and producing robust estimates of both location and scale estimators.

 This tool is based on the ISO-13528 standard.
 It was first developed using the 2015 edition.
 As some errors have been detected in the 2015 version of the document (see here further details), XLSTAT gives you the possibility to run the analysis with or without the errors in the computations of the Qn scale estimate.